2024 Solar Incentives Guide for Bel Air, MD - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that comes to mind when thinking about solar incentives.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of your solar system's cost.
+Federal incentives are the kind of incentives that you are most likely to have heard of.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of your solar system's cost.

-The ITC applies to a solar system installed on your primary or secondary residence in the United States.
-The solar system has to have been installed on a property you own after January 1, 2006, for you to claim the credit.
-Originally, the ITC covered 30% of all system costs (panels, labor, equipment and accessories), although the covered amount has fluctuated over the last few years between 26-30%.
+The ITC can be applied to a solar system installed on your primary or secondary residence in the United States.
+The solar system has to have been installed after January 1, 2006, on a property you own for you to claim the credit.
+Initially, the ITC applied to 30% of all installation costs (panels, labor, accessories and equipment), although the total amount has fluctuated slightly over time between 26-30%.
 The amount you qualify for will depend on when your solar system was installed.
-There is no cap on the claim amount.
+There is no cap on the amount you can claim.

 State & Local Solar Incentives